 The principles of anatomy and physiology as demonstrated by microscopic studies, animal dissection, and physiological experiments.
 One three-hour laboratory per week.
-Prerequisite or Corequisite: BIOL 243.

 BIOL 244 - Human Anatomy and Physiology II (3 Credits)

 Functional anatomy and physiology of the human body, including the cardiovascular, endocrine, excretory, reproductive, digestive, and respiratory systems.
 Not available for biology major credit.
 Three lecture hours per week.